How to automate Freshdesk tickets: The complete 2026 guide

 The most common automation runs whenever a new ticket lands in your queue, checking if it meets certain criteria.
 Here’s a quick rundown of how to set one up.

-While these built-in rules are useful, they have some real limits, especially as your support volume grows.
+While these built-in rules are incredibly useful, there are a few things to keep in mind as your support volume grows.

 Method 2: Using third-party connectors like Zapier

-So, Freshdesk’s built-in rules are a decent start, but what happens when you need your automations to do more?
-This is where integration platforms like Zapier come into the picture.
-These tools act as a bridge between Freshdesk and thousands of other apps, letting you build more powerful, multi-step workflows.
+Freshdesk’s built-in rules are a solid foundation, and when you need your automations to interact with other software in your stack, integration platforms like Zapier are a fantastic option.
+These tools act as a bridge between Freshdesk and thousands of other apps, letting you build powerful, multi-step workflows.

 Setting up automation with Zapier